Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 • If you run an app or a business that uses GPS data, you could use machine learning and other analytics to cross-check suspicious data.
 You also need to guarantee that employees can securely access apps without compromising the whole infrastructure.

 • A VPN hides your actual IP address, so hackers can’t track your virtual location or see what you do online.
 NordVPN has more than 5,500 servers in 60 countries, allowing you to jump between servers with one click.
 While a VPN won’t protect you from GPS spoofing attacks, it’s a useful tool to enhance your privacy and security.
-Your IP address can reveal your whereabouts and internet activity, but with NordVPN enabled, wrongdoers won’t be able to access this information, because you can change your IP and location with a VPN.
+Your IP address can reveal your whereabouts and internet activity, but with NordVPN enabled, wrongdoers won’t be able to access this information, because you can change your virtual location with a VPN.
 Download the mobile apps for Android or iOS, take your personal data into your own hands, and hide your virtual location.

 Want to learn more about cybersecurity?
 Our newsletter will keep you up to date with the latest.